jlduan/fba/docs/_build/html/_sources/tutorials/targeted_transcript_enrichment/Targeted_NGSC3_DI_HodgkinsLymphoma_GeneSignature/tutorial.rst.txt

 Prepare feature sequences.

-The ``map`` subcommand is designed to process secondary libraries created on top of the whole transcriptome assays.
+The ``map`` subcommand is designed to process secondary libraries created on top of the (whole) transcriptome assays.
 These libraries enrich transcripts of interest through hybridization or PCR amplification, allowing for potentially more sensitive detection.
 The transcripts may be from endogenous genes or ectopic constructs, such as eGFP, as long as they were captured in the parent libraries.

-In this tutorial, we use the 10x Genomics "Targeted Gene Expression" library as an example.
+In this tutorial, we use the 10x Genomics' "Targeted Gene Expression" library as an example.
 The `bait sequences`_ serve as references for read 2 mapping.
 Ideally, the reference sequences should include all possible captured transcribed regions.